-Violence, threats, harassment, intimidation, and other disruptive behavior in our facilities will not be tolerated, and it is the responsibility of all members of the Maricopa Community Colleges to report any occurrence of such conduct.
-Every employee, student and visitor on Maricopa Community College District property is encouraged to report threats or acts of physical violence of which he/she is aware.
-All reports will be taken seriously and will be dealt with appropriately.
+Violence, threats, harassment, intimidation, and other disruptive behavior in our facilities is prohibited and will not be tolerated.
+It is the responsibility of all employees, students, contractors, and visitors of MCCCD to report any occurrence of such conduct to MCCCD Public Safety.
+Every employee, student, contractor, and visitor on MCCCD property should report threats or acts of physical violence and acts of harassment, intimidation, and other disruptive behavior of which he/she is aware.
+All reports will be taken seriously and will be investigated by public safety immediately in order to protect everyone from danger.
 Such behavior can include oral or written statements, gestures, or expressions that communicate a direct or indirect threat of physical harm.